prashantkadam-py/deepdive_part2/generator_coroutine_exercises_114/README.md

            - generator handles exception and raises another exception.
            - new exception propogates to the caller.
            - generator is now CLOSED.

+## gen.close() vs gen.throw(GeneratorExit) :

+        - gen.close() :
+           - GeneratorExit exception is raised inside generator.
+           - Python expects GeneratorExit or StopIteration exception to propogate, and silences it for the caller.
+        - gen.throw(GeneratorExit) :
+           - GeneratorExit exception is raised inside the caller context (if the generator lets it).